So you’ve applied – what’s next? If you’ve already completed the following steps, you’re on your way!

 Your application status will be updated once a decision is made on your application.

-Email notifications may be sent to notify you of new documents in your Choose>Ryerson applicant portal.
+Email notifications may be sent to notify you of new documents in your My Communications page, accessed through your Choose>Ryerson Applicant Portal.

-- Academic Transcripts – Visit Document Submission to determine what academic transcripts are required and how to submit them.
+- Academic Transcripts – Visitexternal, Document Submission to determine what academic transcripts are required and how to submit them.

 - Supplementary Form – applicable if you applied on an OUAC 105D, OUAC 105F or Ryerson Application.